Consortium Agreements and Financial Aid Policy

 KU Host School Procedures:

-If the student is not receiving aid at KU, the FAS verifies enrollment at KU (we can only do this once the student is actually enrolled), provides cost of attendance information, and completes any additional items on the Consortium Agreement.
-In some cases, schools require the Registrar’s signature on the Agreement.
+If the student is not receiving aid at KU, FAS verifies enrollment at KU (we can only do this once the student is actually enrolled), provides cost of attendance information, and completes any additional items on the consortium agreement.
+In some cases, schools require the Registrar’s signature on the agreement.
+The Assistant Director of the FAS must sign & date the consortium agreement.

-The FAS makes a copy of the completed & signed Consortium Agreement for FAS files, mails or faxes the Consortium Agreement to the home school, checks enrollment of the student periodically, and notifies the host school of any changes in enrollment.
+The FAS makes a copy of the completed & signed Consortium Agreement for FAS files, emails the consortium agreement to the home school, checks enrollment of the student periodically, and notifies the host school of any changes in enrollment.